majdaleid/MenuCard-Restaurant/README.md

 # Welcome to MenuKarte: A Symfony Practice Project

-Dive into the world of Symfony with MenuKarte, a project designed to practice your skills in symfony framework.
+Dive into the world of Symfony6 with MenuKarte, a project designed to practice your skills in symfony framework.

 ## Prerequisites